 Award: $3000 First Prize.
 The application deadline is June 10, 2014, and the competition dates are September 5-7, 2014.
 For information and application contact First Church of Christ in Wethersfield CT, www.firstchurch.org/asof or email@example.com

-The 2014 National Young Artists Competition in Organ Performance is now in progress.
-The 2014 semifinal round will be held in Columbus Ga. on May 22, 2014.
-The final round will be held at the AGO National Convention in Boston, June 23, 2014.
+The 2014 semifinal round was held in Columbus Ga. on May 22, 2014.
+The 2014 final round was held at the AGO National Convention in Boston, June 23, 2014.
 Prizes: First Place – $3,000, the Lilian Murtagh Memorial Prize, funded by Karen McFarlane Artists, Inc., plus career development assistance from Karen McFarlane Artists Inc. and a CD recording on the Pro Organo label; Second Place – $3,000, funded by John-Paul Buzard Pipe Organ Builders; Third Place – $2,000, funded by Kegg Pipe Organ Builders; Audience Prize – $1000, funded by Martin Ott Pipe Organ Company Inc.

 2014 Schoenstein Competition in Hymn Playing